 - Severe spinal cord compression caused by tumors, fractures, or advanced cervical spondylosis affecting multiple levels.

-- Conditions where laminectomy or discectomy alone is not sufficient to alleviate the compression.
+- Conditions where a laminectomy or discectomy alone is not sufficient to alleviate the compression.

 Procedure: